Vietnamese-Style Caramelized Ground Pork Bowls are fresh and packed with good-for-you ingredients. Get the restaurant experience at home!

 Directions

-4. For the Green Curry Drizzle: Place wok or skillet back over medium high heat.
-Add curry paste then saute for 30 seconds, scraping/flattening/stirring it with a spatula.
-Add coconut milk, chicken broth, and sugar then stir until smooth and bring sauce to a simmer.
-Turn heat down to medium then simmer until sauce is slightly thickened and reduced, 3-4 minutes.
+• Place the wok or skillet back over medium-high heat.
+Add the curry paste then saute for 30 seconds, scraping/flattening/stirring it with a spatula.
+Add the coconut milk, chicken broth, and sugar then stir until smooth and bring then sauce to a simmer.
+Turn the heat down to medium then simmer until the sauce is slightly thickened and reduced, 3-4 minutes.
 Squeeze in a little lime juice to taste.

 Notes